ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 prep        preposition
 =========== ==========================

-Any noun token linked to its parent via an ignorable dependency is ignored, and Clarity moves up one level in the tree to the parent node.
+Any noun token linked to its parent via an ignorable dependency is skipped, and Clarity moves up one level in the tree to the parent node.

 Clarity applies several other empirically determined rules for handling special